akveo/react-native-ui-kitten/docs/contents/articles/image/index.md

 ### Custom header and footer

-Props `renderHeader` and `renderFooter` allow creating custom header and footer:
+Props `renderHeader` and `renderFooter` allow to create custom header and footer:

 ```html
 import {RkModalImg, RkButton} from 'react-native-ui-kitten';